Responsible Sourcing & Animal Welfare

-Sykes Seafood is a business that is committed to the responsible sourcing within the seafood industry and actively engages with its customers and suppliers to promote best practices.
+Sykes Seafood is a business that is committed to responsible sourcing within the seafood industry and actively engages with its customers and suppliers to promote best practices.

 We are aware of the importance of transparency throughout the entire supply chain and provides adequate resource to ensuring the standards that we set ourselves pertaining to responsible sourcing, animal welfare, human rights and environmental & social governance are upheld.